Our Inclusive Mission

 Our students come from 45 states, one U.S. Territory and 70 countries.

-Diversity is in our DNA.
-Many former and current students will tell you their experience with diversity at Berea shaped them in several ways.
+Many former and current students will tell you their experience learning across difference at Berea shaped them in several ways.
 It has made them better students, leaders, and people.

 Carter G. Woodson Center for Interracial Education